SotaYoshida/nuqulib/docs/source/contributing.rst

 Feedbacks and contributions to NuQuLib are very welcome.
 These can be:

-- bug report
+- bug reports

-- submitting a new function or a patch to the bug
+- submitting new functions or a patch to fix bugs

-- documentation issue
+- documentation issues

-- feature request
+- feature requests

 - etc.